psi4/psi4/doc/sphinxman/source/dftd3.rst

 Consult the table :ref:`-D Functionals <table:dft_disp>` to see for each functional what corrections are available and what default parameters define them.
-The dispersion correction is available after a calculation in the PSI variable :psivar:`DISPERSION CORRECTION ENERGY <DISPERSIONCORRECTIONENERGY>`.
+The dispersion correction is available after a calculation in the PSI variable :psivar:`DISPERSION CORRECTION ENERGY`.
 By default, the output from the ``dftd3`` program is suppressed; to see it in the output file, set print > 2.